magicbitlk/magicblocks/index.rst

 .. image:: Images/blankplayground.PNG

 **********
-Hello Magicbit
+Your first IoT project
 **********

-Let's start magic with displaying a text on Magicbit display.
+Let's start magic with controlling LED over the internet

  Open the Device Manager in your magicblocks account
-- Turn on your Magicbit board that was setup in the previous section and wait for it to connect
+- Turn on your ESP32 board that was setup in the previous section and wait for it to connect
-- Copy the device Id of this Magicbit board
-- Open the playground
+- Goto the playground
-- Drag and drop the **Display** block under the category **Magicbit**
+- Drag and drop the **Digital Out** block under the category **Magicbit/ESP32**
-- Double click on the block and paste the device Id
+- Double click on the block and select device ID
+- Set LED connected pin (16 in Magicbit / 2 in ESP32 Dev kit)
-- Drag and drop an **inject** blocks under the **input** category and connect them to the **Display** block
+- Drag and drop two **inject** blocks under the **input** category and connect them to the **Digital Out** block
-- In one **inject** node set payload type as String and type Hello Magicbit in the text box.
-You can set a topic too.
+- In one **inject** node set payload type as Number and set value to 0
+- In Other **inject** node set payload type as Number and set value to 1
 - Click deploy
-- Click button in Inject node to see the magic.
-You can set any text from any where in the world!!!
+- Click button in Inject nodes to see the magic.
+You can control this LED from any where in the world!!!

 Watch on Youtube
 https://www.youtube.com/watch?v=6y6Ieq8vZbo

-.. warning::  If you are not familiar with Magicblocks or Nodered you can quickly learn essential features from here. `https://magicbit-magicblocksio.readthedocs.io/en/latest/#playground <https://magicbit-magicblocksio.readthedocs.io/en/latest/#playground>`_
+.. info::  If you are not familiar with Magicblocks or Nodered you can quickly learn essential features from here. `https://magicbit-magicblocksio.readthedocs.io/en/latest/#playground <https://magicbit-magicblocksio.readthedocs.io/en/latest/#playground>`_

 ***************
 Magicbit Blocks